engli-lang/engli/README.md

 example = "Ce greytis srvis wuz ixwd."
 ```

+### Usage

+#### As a language

+You can get started with reading and writing Engli by reading the [spec](./spec/).

+#### As a dictionary API

+You can easily get the definitions for any Engli word by reading and parsing a file at `words/<name>.toml`.
+Alternatively, you can compile all the words into a single file, such as a single database or JSON file.

 ### License

 Given the language is defined declaratively in a source code-like format, the project uses the [MIT License](./LICENSE.md).